saifmessaoudi/Moviedex/README.md

 Project purpose is architecture not UI 😀, feel free to do changes.

-If you have any feedback, please reach out to us at fake@fake.com
+If you have any feedback, please reach out to us at saif.messaoudi@esprit.tn